Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

-One of the last steps in determining the ends of the figure includes the evaluation of a bounding box.
-As shown in Fig.~\ref{bbox}, the object of interest can be rotated.

-Thus, it would be necessary to consider both the extremum points and the object's rotation to evaluate the minimum area of the bounding rectangle.
-The area of the straight rectangle is not the minimum.
+The next step in the determination of the ends of the figure includes the evaluation of the bounding box.
+As shown in \Cref{process flow}(b), the object of interest could be rotated.
+The area of the straight rectangle is not always the minimum.
+Hence, it would be necessary to consider both the extremum points and the object's rotation to evaluate the minimum area of the bounding rectangle.